logikum/md-doc-site/contents/1.0/documentation/components/locales.md

 }
 ```

-Finally using the 'rivers/nile.json' locale file the values can be taken with
+Finally using the 'rivers/nile.json' locale file the values can be taken
-both the directory and the filename:
+with both the directory name and the filename:

  ```javascript
 function control( ctx ) {